 Advent is our time to repent, to recommit, to rediscover the wonderful relationship we are invited to embrace and are called to share: The infinite divine love of God the Father, God the Son, and God the Holy Spirit, whose name we have been baptized in.
-Remember why we dip our finger in the baptismal font before Mass, and make the Sign of the Cross.
+Remember why we dip our finger in the baptismal font before Mass and make the Sign of the Cross.
 We do so to recommit to our baptismal vows.
-When we do the same action when we leave, we leave as priests, prophets and kings to go forth into our realm of influence to love one another as Jesus loves us, with an all embracing, unconditional love!
+When we do the same action when we leave, we leave as priests, prophets, and kings to go forth into our realm of influence to love one another as Jesus loves us, with an all-embracing, unconditional love!

-Photo: Baptismal font with statue of John the Baptist, from Mission San Luis Rey de Francia, Oceanside, CA
+Photo: Baptismal font with a statue of John the Baptist, from Mission San Luis Rey de Francia, Oceanside, CA